awsdocs/aws-iot-docs/developerguide/managing-index.md

 STATUS
 Thing connectivity data is indexed\.

 The `customFields` attribute is a list of field and data type pairs\.
 Aggregation queries can be performed over these fields based on the data type\.
-The indexing mode you choose \(REGISTRY or REGISTRY\_AND\_SHADOW\) effects what fields can be specified in `customFields`\.
+The indexing mode you choose \(REGISTRY or REGISTRY\_AND\_SHADOW\) affects what fields can be specified in `customFields`\.
 For example, if you specify the `REGISTRY` indexing mode, you cannot specify a field from a thing shadow\.
 Custom fields must be specified in `customFields` to be indexed\.

 If there is a type inconsistency between a custom field in your configuration and the value being indexed, the Fleet Indexing service ignores the inconsistent value for aggregation queries\.
 CloudWatch logs are helpful when troubleshooting aggregation query problems\.
 For more information, see [Troubleshooting aggregation queries for the fleet indexing service](aggregation-troubleshooting.md)\.